 How Italian writers, scholars, clergymen, psychologists, members of parliament and philosophers reacted to the advent of cinema?
 How they established a common language to discuss an invention that exceeded habits and expectations, and that transcended existing forms and categories of thought?
 This anthology for the first time gathers a large number of social discourses that in Italy tried to define and contextualize cinema from the 1890s to 1920s.
 What results is an impressive picture of a culture at distress with a “scandalous” event and eager to appropriate it for the sake of modernization.

-Early Film Theories in Italy 1896-1922
+Early Film Theories in Italy, 1896-1922

 edited by Francesco Casetti with Silvio Alovisio and Luca Mazzei

-Amsterdam University Press, Forthcoming in 2017
+Amsterdam University Press, Amsterdam 2017